June-Skeeter/Module2_GEOS270/docs/Application_Part2.md

 Go to your [Google Drive](https://drive.google.com/drive/my-drive) and find the Van_Greenest.tif, it should be located in the root folder.
 It could take 5/10 minutes for GEE to process your request.
 Right click on it to download it an put it in your Van_NDVI folder.

-# Re-Project the Raster Layer
+# Project the Raster Layer

-The Van_Greenest Raster needs to be in the same coordinate system as the **CensusData** Feature Dataset for our analysis to be accurate.
-However, Feature Datasets only work for **Vector** data.
+By default, data from GEE is not projected!
+It comes in the WGS 1984 Geographic Coordinate System (Lat/Lon referencing the WGS 1984 Datum).
+We need to get it into NAD 1983 UTM Zone 10N so it matches the rest of our data!
+Feature Datasets only work for **Vector** data.
 The NDVI data is in the **Raster** data format.
 So we have to reproject it manually.
 Raster data requires a slightly different tool to do the re-projection than the vector data we worked with in Module 1.
 The steps and video below goes shows you how to do that.

 **1**{: .label .label-blue } In the Geoprocessing pane, search for the Project Raster tool.

-**2**{: .label .label-blue } Set the projection to UTM Zone 10N (find in your favorites for quick access)
+**2**{: .label .label-blue } Set the projection to UTM Zone 10N (find in your favorites for quick access).

 **3**{: .label .label-blue } After running, the Van_Greenest_ProjectRaster should show up on your map.